 High-performance measurement cultures include more than having performance and outcome measures in place.
 Success requires coordinated efforts between organizational structures, leadership, and measures.
-When these things are aligned correctly, organizations will experience high levels of staff satisfaction and engagement.
+When these things are aligned correctly, organizations will experience high levels of staff satisfaction and enhanced employee engagement.
 Organizations with satisfied employees are more successful at adapting to change and becoming more efficient.
 These organizations experience less productivity loss and economic impact associated with turnover.

 Give your organization the gift of increased effectiveness, by investing in a staff engagement survey.
 The best way to understand if your organization is operating at peak performance with highly engaged staff is to ask them.
 It is difficult to manage employees’ morale until you have an accurate picture of their perceptions and attitudes.